neuropycon/ephypype/doc/spectral_connectivity.rst

    <a href="http://martinos.org/mne/stable/generated/mne.connectivity.spectral_connectivity.html?highlight=spectral_connectivity#mne.connectivity.spectral_connectivity" target="_blank">spectral_connectivity function</a>

-.. seealso:: See :ref:`conn_graph_example` to get an example on how to write a connectivity and graph analysis workflow.
+.. seealso:: See :ref:`sphx_glr_auto_examples_plot_connectivity.py` to get an example on how to write a connectivity and graph analysis workflow.